 - If funds are allocated to feed students facing hunger, it improves student success in class and retention rates.
 If there is already a campus food bank or meal voucher program, Swipe Out Hunger can be an additional source of funding for that program.
 Keeping the funds on campus is hard for the school to reject!

-- If donations are distributed to an off-campus program, it provides support to the surrounding community and strengthens the university’s relationship to that community.
+- If some donations are distributed to an off-campus program, it provides support to the surrounding community and strengthens the university’s relationship to that community.

 - It enables students to practice philanthropy and engage alumni.